IBM/car-auction-network-fabric-node-sdk/README.md

 1. NPM version >= 5.6.0
 2. Node version >= 8.10.0
 3. If you do not have an IBM Cloud account yet, you will need to create one [here](https://ibm.biz/BdjLxy).
-4. In your IBM Cloud accout, create a Blockchain Starter Plan service on your IBM Cloud account, as shown below:
+4. In your IBM Cloud account, create a Blockchain Starter Plan service on your IBM Cloud account, as shown below:

 ![nyDSaF](https://i.makeagif.com/media/4-11-2018/nyDSaF.gif)